 - Interviews (750 words)

 - Preference may be given to those who can provide audio or video recordings of the interview.
-The author must include a full transcript.
+The author must include a full written transcript of the recording.

 - Research spotlights (750 words)

 - Short summaries of ongoing research written in a more casual format than a formal paper.

 When submitting, please remember: